Anunnak80/Mentaverse-Music-Studio/README.md

-What I would like to build, is a virtual online music-production studio, that gives everyone access, to join and create songs, together, from wherever they are at that moment and without needing to own expensive studio software.
+What I would like to build on Solana, is a virtual online music-production studio, that gives everyone access, to join and create songs, together, from wherever they are at that moment and without needing to own expensive studio software.